alleyinteractive/mantle-docs/testing/requests.md

 * `assertJsonPath()` - Assert that the expected value and type exists at the given path in the response.
-* `assertJsonPath()` - Assert that the expected value and type exists at the given path in the response.
 * `assertExactJson()` - Assert that the response has the exact given JSON.
 * `assertJsonFragment()` - Assert that the response contains the given JSON fragment.